seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 and blood loves my flesh and blood; he that loves my
 flesh and blood is my friend: ergo, he that kisses
 my wife is my friend.
 If men could be contented to
-be what they are, there were no fear in marriage.
+be what they are, there were no fear in marriage;
+for young Charbon the Puritan and old Poysam the
+Papist, howsome'er their hearts are severed in
+religion, their heads are both one; they may jowl
+horns together, like any deer i' the herd.

 **COUNTESS**
 Wilt thou ever be a foul-mouthed and calumnious knave?

+**Clown**
+A prophet I, madam; and I speak the truth the next
+way:
+For I the ballad will repeat,
+Which men full true shall find;
+Your marriage comes by destiny,
+Your cuckoo sings by kind.

+**COUNTESS**
 Get you gone, sir; I'll talk with you more anon.

 **Steward**